Dogaomruuzun/JavaBarChartCreator/README.md

 # Bar Chart Creator
 A simple program for creating bar charts.
 The user enters labels and values for the bars, and the program displays the chart.
-I also allow the user to fix mistakes by removing the last bar.
+It also allows the user to fix mistakes by removing the last bar.
 Admittedly, the user interface is a bit limited.

  Program needs the following user-interface components: